Ratings & Reviews

 Social feeds should ideally give your followers a glimpse into a digital shop window.
 Rather than constantly blasting offers and deals, CLUSE’s Instagram represents a shining example of smart social shopping.

-Beyond elegant imagery, CLUSE’s feed is full of user-generated content to show off their products with a personal touch.
+Beyond elegant imagery, CLUSE’s feed is full of User Generated Content to show off their products with a personal touch.

 From hashtags and UGC to links funnelling followers back to your shop, turning fans into customers via Instagram requires brands to have all their bases covered.
 When each element of a social page comes together, your social presence becomes like a well-oiled machine that drives sales.
+Learn more about how to create a hashtag for your brand here.

 Never underestimate the power of “free.”